 Abeer Hoque is a Nigerian-born Bangladeshi-American writer and photographer.
 She has held two solo photography exhibitions and is currently working on a novel and a new collection of travel-themed erotic stories.
 “The Long Way Home” is her book of travel photographs and poems, and its introduction is reprinted here.
-See more at her site, olivewitch.com, and email her [email protected] for information on how to order the book.
+See more at her site, olivewitch.com, and email her at [email protected] for information on how to order the book.

 I’ve never had an easy time parsing borders.
 Even the places I belong to, and there are many, sometimes feel alien, and some strange places have become home.
 This is one of the reasons I love photography.
 It doesn’t matter where you’re from, only where you are and how you see it.
 It lives beyond language, maybe even beyond place.